Multidimensional Fourier series with quantum circuits: Introduction

 QML explores the use of quantum computing devices to implement ML algorithms \cite{Biamonte2017}.
 In some of these algorithms, in particular, in the supervised learning ones, data stored in a classical register needs to be mapped into a quantum state to be later processed by the quantum circuit.
 The parameters of the circuit are optimized by minimizing a cost function that compares some expectation values obtained from the circuit with the true data labels.
 Several proposals exist to embed data into quantum circuits \cite{DR, Quantum_embedding, goto2021universal}.
 Particularly, the re-uploading strategy has been applied to several problems, such as classification \cite{DR} or function fitting \cite{gil2020input}.

 It has been shown that partial Fourier series emerge as the output of these models when using the re-uploading protocol \cite{Effect_data_encoding}.
 Fourier series are universal to represent any square-integrable function in a given interval.
-This result has attracted the attention of recent QML works that use classical data \cite{Heimann2022LearningCO, Shin2022ExponentialDE, Daskin2022AWT, yu2020power}.
-However, many applications that might require QML require multi-dimensional data sets \cite{Kinga2023Quantum}.
-Although several works discuss the generalization of this model to multi-dimensional data, there needs to be a more thoughtful analysis of the implementation and scaling of the model with the data dimensions.
-The relevance of studying this problem lies in the expressibility of the QML models (the type of functions that they can learn), which can help us understand the capacity and limitations of such models.
+This result has attracted the attention of recent QML works that use classical data \cite{Heimann2022LearningCO, Shin2022ExponentialDE, Daskin2022AWT, yu2020power, gan2022fock}.
+Nevertheless, many applications that may require the use of QML rely on multidimensional datasets \cite{Kinga2023Quantum}.
+Although several works discuss the generalization of this model to multidimensional data, there needs to be a more thoughtful analysis of the implementation and scaling of the model with the data dimensions.

-The current state of the art in experimental quantum computation, the so-called Noisy Intermediate-Scale Quantum (NISQ) era \cite{Preskill2018quantumcomputingin}, presents a few qubit devices with limited coherence times that impose restrictions on the circuit depth and the fidelity of quantum operations.
-A family of algorithms suitable for these devices are Variational Quantum Algorithms (VQA) \cite{bharti2021noisy, VQA}, from which the aforementioned supervised QML algorithms are part.
-Variational algorithms present certain noise resilience due to their hybridization with a classical optimization subroutine that fine-tunes the circuit parameters.
+The current state of the art in experimental quantum computation, the so-called noisy intermediate-scale quantum (NISQ) era \cite{Preskill2018quantumcomputingin}, presents a few qubit devices with limited coherence times that impose restrictions on the circuit depth and the fidelity of quantum operations.
+A family of algorithms suitable for these devices are variational quantum algorithms (VQA) \cite{bharti2021noisy, VQA}, from which the aforementioned supervised QML algorithms are part of.
+Variational algorithms present certain noise resilience due to their hybridization with classical optimization subroutines that fine-tune the circuit parameters.
 However, the low number of qubits in these NISQ devices limits the size of the Hilbert space available to perform quantum computational tasks.
 A way to circumnavigate this issue is to increase the Hilbert space by exploiting the higher local dimensions of each quantum information unit.
 Indeed, all quantum systems naturally contain more than two levels, which makes translating a qubit quantum device into a qudit system with $d$ dimensions technically feasible, despite being experimentally challenging.
 Thus, increasing the Hilbert space from $2^n$ to $d^n$ for $n$ quantum information units might prove valuable in the near term \cite{qudit_processor, CerveraLierta2022, Erhard_2020, Castro2022, PhysRevB.95.064423, Qutrit_entanglement}.